Have you ever wondered what exactly you’re getting when you purchase a bottle of olive oil? Extra virgin? Pure?

 Extra virgin is the highest grade for olive oil.

-Flynn, the olive center’s executive director, and his associate Selina Wang, its research director, recently released a study called “Consumer Attitudes on Olive Oil.”
+Flynn, the olive center’s executive director, and his associate Selina Wang, its research director, released a study called “Consumer Attitudes on Olive Oil.”
 It revealed problems with consumers’ notions of this product that would make lovers of great olive oil, or those knowledgeable about it, cringe.

 More on Zester Daily: